 French fries can be found on restaurant menus all across America, from the smallest takeout shack to the grand bastions of fine dining.
 But like all universal foods, quality can vary from mealy and soggy to super-crisp and perfectly golden.
-As a service to our fellow Americans, we took it upon ourselves to track down the best French fries in America for the third year running, and we’re proud to present a lineup of 50 fries that can be awarded our highest level of French fry praise: They’re so good, they don’t even need ketchup.
+We’ve taken it upon ourselves to track down the best French fries in America for the fourth year running, and we’re proud to present a lineup of 50 fries that can be awarded our highest level of French fry praise: They’re so good, they don’t even need ketchup.

 Although the origin of the fry is somewhat of a sore spot for our European friends (the French and the Belgians still can't agree about which country invented them), they have become a fine example of quintessentially American food.
 They're deep-fried, they're the perfect vehicle for sauce, and they're made from one of the country's most bountiful crops, potatoes; what can be more American than that?